|

 4.1.1.2.
 Flexible Data File

-In this case the LFs described under 4.1.1.1. are used to seperate data entries.
+In this case the LFs described under 4.1.1.1. are used to separate data entries.
 Each entry is only used once.
 For an example see the Tutorials at www.spoerr.org/wktools.

 4.1.1.3.
 Use Tags